 The Sony RDP-X500IP iPad Speaker Dock may not be chalk full of features, but it delivers superior audio quality with a bass kick that I have yet to see rivaled by other similarly sized docks.
 It’s small enough to fit bedside and yet can still accommodate an iPad.
 However, keep in mind that it lacks any sort of wireless support and could use a bit more juice in the amplitude department.

-The Sony RDP-X500IP is an all around excellent sounding dock that takes a minimalist approach and delivers well within its class.
+Bottom Line: The Sony RDP-X500IP is an all around excellent sounding dock that takes a minimalist approach and delivers well within its class.
 However, wireless connectivity is not present, so look elsewhere if you demand that convenience.

 - Great sounding with some serious kick in the bass department

 - No wireless support

 - D-Suppli app looks a bit old school